 Ceramics and Pottery Classes

 My work draws inspiration from traditional, classic shapes recreated in a contemporary style.

-Each piece of Adam's work is individually hand thrown and is simplistic in form, colour and style.
-His ceramics are unique emphasising the lines created using the wheel which he highlights with sympathetic glazes and lustres.
-Adam’s main medium is porcelain but experiments with stoneware clays for contrast.
+Each piece of my work is individually hand thrown and is simplistic in form, colour and style.
+My ceramics are unique emphasising the lines created using the wheel which are highlighted with sympathetic glazes and lustres.
+My main medium is porcelain but I also experiment with stoneware clays for contrast.

-He studied at the University of Wolverhampton (2004-2007) gaining a BA (Hons) in Ceramics, followed by an apprenticeship under Edmund de Waal who greatly inspired and influenced his work.
-Adam has taught art and ceramics throughout the South East and undertaken Technician and Art in Residency positions which have expanded the range and influence of his work.
+I studied at the University of Wolverhampton (2004-2007) gaining a BA (Hons) in Ceramics, followed by an apprenticeship under Edmund de Waal who greatly inspired and influenced my work.
+I have taught art and ceramics throughout the South East and undertaken Technician and Art in Residency positions which have expanded the range and influence of my work.

 CLASSES & WORKSHOPS

 THE STUDIO IS TO REOPEN FOR CLASSES, POTTERY PARTIES AND WORKSHOPS FROM MONDAY 17 MAY 2021 FOLLOWING THE LATEST GOVERNMENT ANNOUCEMENTS.